govsocial-org/govsocial-org.github.io/docs/building/fluxhelm.md

 ~$ kubectl -n flux-system delete secret flux-system
 ```
 - Rerun flux bootstrap with the same args as you use to set it up
-- flux will generate a new secret and will update the deploy key if you’re using SSH deploy keys (you will be).
+- Flux will generate a new secret and will update the deploy key if you’re using SSH deploy keys (you will be).
 You should get another email from GitHub telling you that a new SSH key has been created, and you're all set.

 ### Bootstrap Flux